IHB1-Foundation/creditcoin-cdp/frontend/README.md

 ### Vault Management

 - **Health Factor**: Shows your collateral ratio (green = safe, yellow = at risk, red = liquidatable)
-- **Liquidation Price**: The wCTC price at which your vault becomes liquidatable
+- **Liquidation Price**: The tCTC price at which your vault becomes liquidatable
 - **Minimum Debt**: 100 crdUSD minimum to open/maintain a vault
 - **Interest Rate**: Borrower-chosen, 0–40% APR (two decimals supported)

 ### Stability Pool

-- **Rewards**: Earn wCTC collateral from liquidated vaults
+- **Rewards**: Earn collateral from liquidated vaults
 - **Pool Share**: Your percentage of the total stability pool
 - **Claim Anytime**: Withdraw your collateral gains whenever you want